xiaoxianyu-office/mm/skills/mechanics/orbital.md

-The Orbital skill fires a special type of [projectile](/skills/mechanics/projectile) that will orbit around the target and can also act as an [Aura](/skills/mechanics/aura).
+The Orbital skill fires a special type of [projectile](/skills/mechanics/projectile) that will orbit around the target and can also act as an [Aura](/skills/mechanics/aura), inheriting all of its attributes.
 Like the projectile, it will trigger other skills on anyone that is hit by it during its orbit.
 Much like projectile, it's great for creating complex skills, such as a